Request an Appointment

 TESTING

 There are now fewer therapists who know how to use the equipment and most that do are unaware of the improvements that have been made over the last twenty years.
 Historically, joints are measured at two or three varying speeds but only in the concentric mode of contraction.
-While this is still the gold standard of testing, it fails to assess the all important eccentric mode of contraction.
+While this is still the gold standard of testing, it fails to assess the all-important eccentric mode of contraction.
 Recently, CSMi introduced the interrupted stoke test on their machine, the Humac Norm, which allows the therapist to separate concentric and eccentric modes.
-Our muscles function as eccentric controllers of motion and the ability to test this provides us with a better view into the muscle’s strength and function.
+Our muscles function as eccentric controllers of motion and the ability to test this provides us with a better view of the muscle’s strength and function.

 There are other testing modes available as not all patients are appropriate for isokinetic testing.
 Isometric testing is something all therapists use daily in the form of manual muscle testing (MMT).
 However, this is not a precise measurement and can vary between therapists.
 Testing a patient isometrically on a machine is a safe, effective, and precise test for your older, untrained, and post-surgical patients.
 It provides an exact amount of torque as compared to the MMT 5-point system.
 Additionally, proprioception can be assessed for either velocity or joint position matching.